We've pledged to ensure that our armed forces community will not be disadvantaged in accessing our services as a result of serving in the military.

-When we signed up to the Armed Forces Community Covenant, we made a commitment to supporting the armed forces community in Barnsley.
+We have signed up to the Armed Forces Community Covenant, making a commitment to supporting the armed forces community in Barnsley.

 The armed forces community includes people who serve, or have served, in the armed forces, as well as reservists.
 It also includes people who care for, depend on, or are close family members of these groups of people.